readywater/pitblog/_posts/2018-02-01-Mysteries.md

 Start by going through each of the archetypes.
 In pen or pencil, draw a little caricature or symbol, and write their name and what they do along the graph.
 You can also write them on small post-it notes or stickers, to let you move people around.

 Looking at the two axes on the graph, plot where they might be.
-This particular graph is _biased_ towards importance to project vs. importance to bureaucracy when defining the different circles.
+This particular graph is intentionally _biased_ towards importance to project vs. importance to bureaucracy when defining the different circles.
+If there are other biases or relationships that need to be captured, make sure you do that as well!
 As you draw out the different actors, always write down the REALITY of where they are, vs the IDEAL of where they might be.
 To represent that ideal, use arrows to communicate with your team where these folk should ideally be, and use that as a starting point to discuss how you might get them there.

 #### Worksheet